-Howard Roin is a civil litigator with more than 30 years of trial and appellate experience, primarily representing financial institutions, other major companies, and individuals in complex, high stakes litigation.
-His trial victories include a defense verdict in a three-month commercial trial in which the plaintiffs had sustained $150 million in money damages, a defense verdict where the plaintiff claimed $20 million in damages (and another major firm lost an identical case against the same plaintiff and lawyers), and a $9 million plaintiff’s verdict.
+Howard Roin is a civil litigator with more than 30 years of trial and appellate experience, primarily representing large businesses and financial institutions in complex, high stakes litigation.
+His trial victories include a defense verdict in a three-month commercial trial in which the plaintiffs had sustained $150 million in money damages, a more than $60 million judgment on behalf of a bankruptcy estate, a defense verdict where the plaintiff claimed $20 million in damages (and another major firm lost an identical case against the same plaintiff and lawyers), and a $9 million plaintiff’s verdict.
 Howard also successfully briefed and argued appeals in federal and state courts around the country, including an en banc appeal in the United States Court of Appeals, an appeal that enforced repayment obligations for more than $1 billion of municipal bonds, and an appeal that affirmed an order compelling two civil defendants to surrender their passports.

 As part of a Mayer Brown’s pro bono program, Howard also served as lead counsel in a high profile criminal trial, winning acquittal on all of the felony charges.